Abstract Integration in Net Convergence Structures: The Abstract Net Riemann Integral.

 As a last comment for this example, we point out that the by using the inverse construction of associating a net to a filterbase, it should be possible, by taking a specific $\Gamma$, to obtain the equivalence of the two integrals of the present example in this restricted case, but we will not pursue this route here.

 \end{example}

-We finish this stream of examples with Millington \cite{millingtonruns} (see also \cite{millingtonriesz}) construction of an abstract integration in terms of runs, an alternative concept to nets and filterbases created by Kenyon and Morse \cite{runs} (in fact, with integration theory in mind!).
+We finish this stream of examples with Millington integral of \cite{millingtonruns} (see also \cite{millingtonriesz}), constructed as an abstract integration in terms of runs, an alternative concept to nets and filterbasis created by \cite{runs} (in fact, with integration theory in mind!).
 As to not introduce even more concepts in this example, we will translate the results of Millington's to the language of nets, and also work with a more restricted set of coverings and refer to Millington's original article for more details concerning the definitions involved here.